 - Stay away from the beach.

-- Stay away from debris in the water.
-It can be dangerous to people and pets.
+- Stay away from debris in the water, which can be dangerous to people and pets.